 3. Ellis “Puss” Achong: Chinaman

 As cricket folklore goes, it had all started at the Old Trafford Test of 1933.
-Douglas Jardine and Walter Robbins were leading a spirited rescue operation when Achong (the first Test cricketer of Chinese origin) bowled a delivery that took Robbins by complete surprise: as Robbins stepped out to hit him, the ball spun back into him and went through his legs.
+Douglas Jardine and Walter Robins were leading a spirited rescue operation when Achong (the first Test cricketer of Chinese origin) bowled a delivery that took Robins by complete surprise: as Robins stepped out to hit him, the ball spun back into him and went through his legs.

 The name Chinaman stuck for left-arm wrist-spin.
 Decades later, Shehan Karunatilaka wrote a delightful book of the same name — one that will go down as the best cricket books of all time.

 4. Vinoo Mankad: Mankading